-- Initiation of OPR's Business as Usual (BAU) model and transition the Office's business operations to a remote working environment where most business processes can continue as normal. - Continuous assessment of significant risks pertaining to the Covid-19 pandemic and the agility of OPR to respond effectively. - Ensuring robust segregation of duties and adequate cover remain in place, should specific approving authorities be unavailable. - Ensuring all existing data protection and records management policies and procedures continue to apply in the remote working environment and are monitored and reported on as normal.
+- Business as Usual (BAU) model and continuation of a remote working environment where most business processes continued as normal. - Continuous assessment of significant risks pertaining to the Covid-19 pandemic and the agility of OPR to respond effectively. - Ensuring robust segregation of duties and adequate cover remained in place, should specific approving authorities be unavailable. - Ensuring all existing data protection and records management policies and procedures continued to apply in the remote working environment and were monitored and reported on as normal.